Why is There a "Dark Zone" Towards the North (or South) on the GNSS Antenna's SkyView Polar Graph?

 GPS satellites are placed on six different orbital planes, which are angled at 55 degrees from the equator.
 Therefore, satellites don't pass over the North or South poles and that is why no satellites are recorded by SkyView™ on those dark areas.

-GNSS satellites are placed on different orbital planes, which are angled between 55 and 65 degrees from the equator.
+GNSS satellites are placed on different orbital planes, which are angled between 55° and 65° from the equator.
 Therefore, satellites don't pass directly over the North or South poles, which creates the dark (no satellites) areas on the north or south parts of the polar graphs.
-Keep in mind that the Earth is also rotating.
+Keep in mind that the Earth is also rotating and that also affects the shape of the dark area.

 Diagram depicting the GPS, GLONASS, Galileo and BeiDou orbital planes.